jamesinchina/jamesinchina.github.io/_posts/2015-06-26-shippable-play-docker.md

 You can then set up the registry you want to push to in the Shippable web interface.

 AFAIK, this is the only way to get your app into a docker image from Shippable.
-A previous attempt to run docker inside Shippable was a waste of time (it's tempting, as then a simple sbt docker:push would have finished the job with no further estup).
+A previous attempt to run docker inside Shippable was a waste of time (it's tempting, as then a simple `sbt docker:push` would have finished the job with no further ado).
 Apparently the Shippable containers don't have sufficient permission to run docker-within-docker.

 After having worked through these issues so that you don't have to, I can say that everything now works very nicely, and deploy times have dropped from 30 minutes to 10.